Central Valley Dental Implant & Oral Surgery Institute

 You may be the lucky few who never experience these symptoms and may not even need your wisdom teeth removed if they are growing properly positioned, but making sure to address the pain and getting them removed early will ensure that you get to enjoy the perks of wisdom teeth extraction without the pain!
 Call our office today!
 Visalia Phone Number (559) 732-7946

 Missing teeth?
 No problem.
 A dental implant is a way to replace an empty void that may be leaving you self-conscious about your smile.
 Whether the vacant spot is due to a sports injury, facial trauma, periodontal complication, or bad oral hygiene, it can fill the vacancy permanently and boost confidence.
 So, what exactly is a dental implant?
 Here are a few things you need to know:

 • Dental implants act as a replacement for the roots of a tooth.
 Metaphorically speaking, they can be the anchor for crowns, bridges, and dentures and are screwed into the jaw bone to provide support for replacement teeth.
 They are surgically inserted into the jawbone beneath the gum line.

 • Dental implants resemble the shape of screws and once placed into the jawbone, will naturally bond with your natural bone to provide a strong base for artificial teeth.

 • Dental implant surgery is one of the safest procedures done in dentistry.

-• Dental implants will be the next best thing you’ll have to healthy and natural teeth.
+• Dental implants will be the next best thing you’ll have for healthy and natural teeth.

-• A dental implant is dependent on the oral health of the person undergoing treatment.
+• A dental implant depends on the oral health of the person undergoing treatment.
 There needs to be healthy tissue in the mouth and enough jaw bone to support these dental implants.

 • After undergoing a dental implant procedure, keeping the structures healthy and clean should be done precisely and with attention to detail.
 This will help to maintain and ensure the long-term success of the treatment and the oral health of your mouth.